lee0c/lee0c.github.io/pages/shop.md

 ## payment?

+3 methods...

+### 1: charity/mutual aid

-optional!
-Any items up for grabs operate on an honor system donate-what-you-want/pay-what-you-want model - if you would like to pay for any gifts I send out, I recommend you divert it to a charitable org you care about or to mutual aid.
+if you would like to pay for any gifts I send out, I first recommend you divert it to a charitable org you care about or to mutual aid.
 I have the beginnings of a [list of charities](give) to give you ideas, but I always prefer that people give to a charity they care about.

+### 2: direct payment

-If you would like to pay me directly instead of or in addition to that, I've written up some [pricing guidelines](pricing).
+if you would like to pay me directly instead of or in addition to charity, I've written up some [pricing guidelines](pricing).

+### 3: art trade!

+I am always up for a good art trade. message me to discuss!

 ## how to order